 Karaoke on a Laptop Computer

-ConnectionsYou will connect the laptop to your mixer and monitor in much the same way as you would connect a standard karaoke disc player.
-The audio will connect from the line out or headphone jack of the laptop to your mixer with an 1/8" stereo to dual RCA adapter cable.
+Audio and Video ConnectionsYou will connect the laptop to your mixer and monitor in much the same way as you would connect a standard karaoke disc player.
+The audio will connect from the line out or headphone jack of the laptop to your mixer with a 1/8" stereo to dual RCA adapter cable.
 The laptop will have a VGA video connection and possibly HDMI also.
 You will need to find a way to adapt these to the type of connection supported by the TV(s) or monitor you will be using.
 VGA to a computer monitor is as easy as running a VGA cable.
 The same goes for HDMI laptop to HDMI TV.
 Connecting to some TVs may be a bit more of a challenge.
 My favorite work-around is to convert the video signal to VHF and use coaxial cable which is supported by virtually all TVs.
 If the laptop has s-video out you would simply use an RF modulator to convert the signal.
 If there is no s-video output you will need to convert the VGA to s-video and then the s-video to VHF with the RF modulator.

 Popular Hosting SoftwarePCDJ Karaoki

 A full featured hosting program that has the distinction of being the only one that offers the Karaoke Cloud subscription service integration.
 This allows you to have a large library of karaoke songs without a huge initial investment.
 Siglos Karaoke Professional

 Another full featured hosting application that has the added ability to play CDG discs from a computers CD/DVD drive.
 Video Hoster with Song Book Creator

 The only fully integrated hosting application which means it includes a disc ripping feature, a song book creation and printing feature, and every show hosting feature you could ever want.

 Related ArticlesKaraoke Hosting Software Basics